prmr/SoftwareDesign/modules/Module-07.md

 manager.getName();
 ```

 This "feature" is nothing special, and really is only a consequence of what a method represents and the rules of the type system.
-Rememer that (in Java) a non-static method is just a different way to express a function that takes an object of a specific class as its first argument.
+Remember that a non-static method is just a different way to express a function that takes an object of a specific class as its first argument.
 For example, the method `getName()` in `Employee`:

 ```java
 class Employee